NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 The Facility tab includes settings for your building, stories, shading, and exterior equipment.
 The Building Sub-tab contains top level (default) construction, schedule, or space type assignments, and sets the rotation of the building.
 Settings that customize each story, shading, and exterior equipment can edited within the remaining tabs.

 To view and edit the spaces in your model, use the Spaces tab below the Facility tab on the left.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/9uBcb3NBQ84" allowfullscreen></iframe>

-*Above: This video demonstrates the new Spaces tab and the redesigned Facilities and Site tab.*

 [![Facility Tab](img/create_model/facility.png "Click to view")](img/create_model/facility.png)